-The purpose of the 2012 Incentive Plan is to advance the interests of the Company by affording certain employees and directors of the Company and key consultants and advisors an opportunity to acquire or increase their proprietary interests in the Company.
-The 2012 Incentive Plan authorizes the grant of stock options (incentive and non-statutory), stock appreciation rights and restricted stock.
+The purpose of the 2021 Incentive Plan is to advance the interests of the Company by affording certain employees and Directors of the Company and key consultants and advisors an opportunity to acquire or increase their proprietary interests in the Company.
+The 2021 Incentive Plan authorizes the grant of stock options (incentive and non-statutory), stock appreciation rights and restricted stock.
 Options are granted at the fair market value of the Company's stock on the date of grant.
 Options can generally vest either immediately or over a period of up to three years from their respective grant dates and expire 10 years from the date of grant.
-As of December 31, 2021, and 2020, the Company had not awarded any stock appreciation rights under the 2012 Incentive Plan.
+As of December 31, 2022, and 2021, the Company had not awarded any stock appreciation rights under the 2021 Incentive Plan.

-Recipients of stock awards under our 2012 Incentive Plan become the owner of record of the stock immediately upon grant, which may be subject to certain restrictions.
+Recipients of stock awards under our 2021 Incentive Plan become the owner of record of the stock immediately upon grant, which may be subject to certain restrictions.
 The balance of unvested restricted stock will be forfeited and automatically transferred back to us at no cost upon the termination of the recipient's employment.
 Upon vesting of restricted stock that is made to recipients who are employees, the recipient has the option to settle minimum withholding taxes by electing to have us withhold otherwise deliverable shares having a fair market value equal to the required tax obligations ("net-settlement").
-The net-settlement shares are then immediately cancelled and retired and reduce the shares available for issuance under the Company's 2012 Incentive Plan.
+The net-settlement shares are then immediately cancelled and retired and reduce the shares available for issuance under the Company's 2021 Incentive Plan.

-The Company uses the Black-Scholes option pricing model to estimate the fair value of stock-based awards on the date of grant.
+The Company uses the Black-Scholes Pricing Option Pricing Model to estimate the fair value of stock-based awards on the date of grant.
 The assumptions employed in the calculation of the fair value of share-based compensation expense were calculated as follows for all years presented:

-- Expected dividend yield based on the Company's historical dividend yield. - Expected volatility based on the Company's historical market price at consistent points in a period equal to the expected life of the options. - Risk-free interest rate based on the US Treasury yield curve in effect at the time of grant. - Expected life of options based on the Company's historical life of options exercised, giving consideration to the contractual terms of the grants, vesting schedules and expectations of future employee behavior.
+- Expected dividend yield based on the Company's historical dividend yield. - Expected volatility based on the Company's historical market price at consistent points in a period equal to the expected life of the options. - Risk-free interest rate based on the US Treasury yield curve in effect at the time of grant.

+• Expected life of options - based on the Company's historical life of options exercised, giving consideration to the contractual terms of the grants, vesting schedules and expectations of future employee behavior.

-The following table summarizes the assumptions used to estimate the fair value of stock options granted during the years ended December 31, 2021 and 2020:
+The following table summarizes the assumptions used to estimate the fair value of stock options granted during the years ended December 31, 2022 and 2021:

-2021 2020
+2022 2021

 Expected dividend yield 0% 0%

-Weighted-average expected volatility 146-149% 149-150%
+Weighted-average expected volatility 137-150% 146-149%

-Weighted-average risk-free interest rate 1.29-1.48% 0.61-1.66%
+Weighted-average risk-free interest rate 1.28-3.09% 1.29-1.48%

 Expected life of options 10 years 10 years

-Total compensation cost related to stock options was \$1,688,022 and \$1,491,165 for the years ended December 31, 2021 and 2020, respectively.
-As of December 31, 2021, there was \$401,783 of unrecognized compensation costs related to stock options, which is expected to be recognized over a weighted average period of approximately two years.
+Total compensation cost related to stock options was \$742,203 and \$1,688,022 for the years ended December 31, 2022 and 2021, respectively.
+As of December 31, 2022, there was \$139,420 of unrecognized compensation costs related to stock options, which is expected to be recognized over a weighted average period of less thanne year.

-The following table represents stock option activity for the year ended December 31, 2021:
+The following table represents stock option activity for the year ended December 31, 2022:

-Number of Options Weighted Average Exercise Price Weighted Average Contractual Term (In Years) aggregate rinsic Value Outstanding at December 31, 2020 5,801,349 \$ 0.90 8.52 \$ 2,773 Expired (2,180) 19.13 Forfeited (638,227) 1.20 Granted 2,320,000 1.01 Exercised (756,540) 0.48 Outstanding at December 31, 2021 6,724,402 \$ 0.95 7.99 \$ 2,773 Exercisable at December 31, 2021 5,702,734 \$ 0.97 7.80 \$ 2,773
+Number of Options 0 ted Average rcise Price Weighted Average Contractual Term (In Years) Aggı regate Intrinsic Value Outstanding at December 31, 2021 112,074 \$ 57.04 7.99 \$ 2,773 Forfeited (22,192) 47.98 - - Granted 49,208 20.26 - - Exercised - - - - Outstanding at December 31, 2022 139,090 \$ 41.49 7.85 \$ - Exercisable at December 31, 2022 118,236 \$ 45.54 6.43 \$ -